 For families with more than 8 persons, add $8,120 for each additional person.

-If you receive LEAP, TANF, OAP, AND or SSI, you automatically qualify for NWCCOG's Weatherization services.
+If you receive LEAP, TANF, OAP, SSI, SSDI, or SNAP, you automatically qualify for NWCCOG's Weatherization services.
 The improvements will be made by NWCCOG Weatherization Specialists through federal and state grant monies.

 Interested?
 Please Call 1-800-332-3669